Assistive Technology Tools:

-The website YourDolphin.com has been designed, written and developed with consideration for the needs of people who are visually impaired, have a neurodiverse condition – such as dyslexia – or are disabled in other ways.
+The website YourDolphin.com has been designed, written and developed with consideration for the needs of people who are visually impaired, have a neurodiversity – such as dyslexia – or are disabled in other ways.

 We have also studied and implemented best-practice advice on website accessibility, along with international guidance.

-The Dolphin web team is committed to designing, testing and developing all content on the Dolphin website to Website Content Accessibility Guidelines (WCAG) 2.1, with level A and AA compliance.
+The Dolphin web team is committed to designing, testing and developing all content on the Dolphin website to Website Content Accessibility Guidelines (WCAG) 2.1, with level A and AA compliance, with AAA compliance where possible.

 Our site also undergoes comprehensive testing in house and by user groups.
 It is tested by a range of people, including people who are blind, partially sighted and sighted.